-Attendance in lab, virtual labs, quizzes, worksheets, video discussions, and exams will be used to determine your final course grade.
+Virtual labs, quizzes, worksheets, video discussions, and exams will be used to determine your final course grade.
 Remember, you earn your grade; your Instructor does give it to you.
 The work for the course has been broken down per category.
 Blackboard automatically calculates your grade based on the average score you earned per category (see below) and your overall grade is a running score and updated continuously throughout the semester.